1st Trimester

 • Dizziness or fainting

 As you enter month 2, you will likely discover you are pregnant through a positive home pregnancy test.
 This is an exciting time to contact your GP practice to register your pregnancy and book your first midwife appointment, which typically happens around 8 weeks.
-The NHS provides comprehensive antenatal care throughout your pregnancy journey.
 Remember, every pregnancy is unique, and it is normal to feel a mix of emotions as you process this life-changing news.